christosMil/SQLZOO/ReadMe.md

 I did these SQL queries during my preperation for an introductory undergraduate course in 'Design and Use of Databases'.
 This series of tutorials provide a solid background in SQL so I found it a good starting point for experimentation and learning the basic SQL functions.
-However there other, even more complicated concepts that you might experience in MySQL (more complicated multiple table join, complex nested queries etc.), which you can dive into after finishing this tutorial.
+However there are other, even more complicated concepts that you might experience in MySQL (more complicated multiple table join, complex nested queries etc.), which you can dive into after finishing this tutorial.

-If someone is interested in learning more about SQL and Databases (DBs) in general, a good recommendation is 'Fundamentals Of Database Systems
-' by Ramez Elmasri and Shamkant B. Navathe, which I found easy-to-read, very explanatory, detailed and with numerous examples.
+If someone is interested in learning more about SQL and Databases (DBs) in general, a good recommendation is 'Fundamentals Of Database Systems' by Ramez Elmasri and Shamkant B. Navathe, which I found easy-to-read, very explanatory, detailed and with numerous examples.

 If you would like to use some advice, from what our professor tought us, the best way to write SQL queries is to